 1. Keeps Your Digestive System Healthy

-Mace spice offers a large number of benefits, and one of them is keeping the digestive system healthy.
+Mace spice is a herb that offers a large number of benefits, and one of them is keeping the digestive system healthy.
 Some believe it may relieve bloating, constipation, and gas-related problems.
-Mace spice may also be good for regulating bowel movements – and treating nausea, diarrhea, and flatulence.
+Using mace spice in cooking may also be good for regulating bowel movements – and treating nausea, diarrhea, and flatulence.
 However, research is limited in this regard.

 2. Encourages Appetite